neoclide/coc-snippets/Readme.md

 Ultisnips provider need pythonx support on (neo)vim, to check the feature exists,
 try:

     :echo has('pythonx')

 On neovim, run command:

     :checkhealth

 and make sure you have Python 3 provider for neovim installed.

 On vim8, run command:

     :pyx print(1)

-in your vim, if it throws, it means your vim may not compiled with python support or the python dynamic lib required by vim is missing(or broken).
+in your vim, if it throws, it means your vim is not compiled with python support or the python dynamic lib required by vim is missing(or broken).

 **Note:** some python code may require python feature that not supported by the python interpreter used by vim, error will throw on that case.

-Error will be shown when `pythonx` with (neo)vim can't work, fix pythonx support or disable ultisnips support by add `"snippets.ultisnips.enable": false` in your configuration file.
+Error will be shown when `pythonx` with (neo)vim can't work, fix `pythonx` support or disable ultisnips support by add `"snippets.ultisnips.enable": false` in your configuration file.

 ## Install